AHTanvir/MetroIM/README.md

 # MetroIM
  MetroIM is an Android instant messaging application.
-Designed for Educational Institute.
+Designed for educational institute.

  #Features
  1. Login,registration,reset password with sms Verification.